Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 As for what characters can be included in the metric keys.
-Generally, graphite is fairly forgiving and may alter your metric keys: it converts slashes to dots, subsequent dots become single dots, prefix dots get removed, postfix dots will get it confused a bit though and create an extra hierarchy with an empty node at the end.
+Generally, graphite is fairly forgiving and may alter your metric keys: it converts slashes to dots (which can be confusing though), subsequent dots become single dots, prefix dots get removed, postfix dots will get it confused a bit though and create an extra hierarchy with an empty node at the end, if you're using whisper.
 See also <a href="https://github.com/graphite-project/carbon/issues/417">this issue</a>.
 Also note that
 <a href="https://github.com/brutasse/graphite-api/issues/57">
-equals signs don't work due to a parsing bug</a>. and graphite as a policy does not go far in validating incoming data, citing performance in large-throughput systems as the major reason.
+equals signs don't work due to a parsing bug</a>.
+Graphite as a policy does not go far in validating incoming data, citing performance in large-throughput systems as the major reason.
 It's up to the senders to send data in proper form, with non-empty nodes (words between dots) separated by single dots.
 You can use alphanumeric